levbrousok/discordfivembot/README.md

 # discordfivembot

-Hey, installing this may seem complicated but trust I did the hard work.
+Hey, installing this may seem complicated but trust me I did the hard work.

 First download the files and extract them to your desktop (for easy use).
 Go to https://nodejs.org download the one that says "Recommend for most users".